nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Coming Soon.

-### Listing all companies : `list`
+### Listing all clients : `list`

-Lists all the companies stored in JeeqTracker.
+Lists all the clients stored in JeeqTracker.

 Format: `list`

-* Displays all the companies and their details in JeeqTracker.
+* Displays all the clients and their details in JeeqTracker.
-* If address book is empty, the companies name section will be blank.
+* If address book is empty, the clients name section will be blank.

 Examples:

-* `list` Displays all stored companies name and details.
+* `list` Displays all stored clients name and details.

-### Locating companies by name: `find`
+### Locating clients by name: `find`

-Find companies whose names contain any of the given keywords.
+Find clients whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`